TrevorBurgoyne/turtlebot-follower/README.md

         >> ssh ubuntu@IP_OF_ROBOT

-3. Login to the Turtlebot by using:
+3. Login to the TurtleBot by using:

         password:
         >> turtlebot